 What’s the Difference Between a Quality Manual and Quality Plans?

-If you’re responsible for introducing a quality management system into your company or department, it’s vital that you understand the differences between a quality manual and a quality plan.
-Though these documents go hand in hand in an organization’s quality management, they entail different things.
+If you’re responsible for introducing a quality management system into your company or department, you must understand the differences between a quality manual and a quality plan.
+Though these documents go hand in hand with an organization’s quality management, they entail different things.